apache/beam/learning/prompts/code-explanation/java/08_io_csv.md

         void setFilePath(String filePath);
     }
 ```

-`WriteCsvFileOptions` is an interface that defines a custom option for the file path to write the CSV files to.
+The `WriteCsvFileOptions` interface defines a custom option for specifying the file path to write the CSV files to.

 ```java
   WriteCsvFileOptions options =